 Multiple contingencies are not defined in the Rules.
-The Panel considers that a suitable definition of a multiple contingency is when:
+In its draft guidelines, the Panel considered that a suitable definition of a multiple contingency is when:

 - one or more contingencies (credible or non-credible) occur within 30 minutes of each other and the residual impact of an earlier contingency interacts with a later contingency; and - the total capacity of affected generating units exceeds the largest unit size in any of the regions that includes one or more of the affected generating units.